Anza, California: History

 It is estimated that the Cahuilla aboriginal tribes inhabited an area including what is today the Anza Valley more than two thousand years ago and encountered Europeans only as late as 1774, when a Spanish expedition in search of an overland route from Sonora to Alta California made its way from Tubac, Sonora through the valley to Monterey, Alta California.
 Explorer Juan Bautista de Anza first passed through the valley on March 16, 1774, and again on December 27, 1775.
 De Anza originally named the valley "San Carlos"; it was renamed in his honor from Cahuilla Valley to Anza Valley on September 16, 1926.

 Up until about 1580 the area was in the proximity of a larger body of inland water known as Lake Cahuilla, but that inland lake larger than the current Salton Sea, which occupies a portion of its former location, evaporated, thus increasing the desert character of the Anza Valley.
-These climatic and cultural factors can be seen as having exercised a unique influence on the early European settlers of the Anza Valley.
 During the 19th century, settlement included ranchers, a limited number of miners, and honey producers.
 The mid-to-late 19th century witnessed moderate population and above average economic prosperity for this isolated community.

 From the late 1860s on, Anza was largely settled by families seeking to build ranches under the Homestead Act.
 Of the homesteads in the area, one, the Cary Ranch on Cary Road (south of Anza, east of the Tripp Flats Ranger Station) still exists and is still owned and occupied by family members of the original settlers.
 The ranch is now occupied by the Hopkins family.
 The Hopkins are direct descendants of the Cary family.
 Although the Cary Ranch used to encompass hundreds of acres of land, most has been sold off, and only a 20 acre parcel and several original buildings exist.

 The post office opened in 1926.

 Already in the 1970s sales of property parcels and lots in Anza were promoted with particular emphasis on the proximity of the unspoiled countryside to larger coastal cities of southern California.
 Though perceived by outsiders as friendly and open to newcomers, Anza has been determined to avoid the social and environmental problems of over-urbanization, and since the 1980s the community has sought to preserve its unique artistic and creative culture by closely scrutinizing any development plans that could give rise to dysfunctions experienced in other regions of the state.

-Anza has sought incorporation as a town, or to develop a community council.
-If it incorporates, it would be the smallest municipality in Riverside County.
-Meanwhile, Cabazon, California has also sought incorporation, and they would be similarly small like Anza, if this occurs.
-There are over 3,000 permanent residents in Anza, as well as a seasonal summer population to double the community to near 6,000.